List of Inuyasha characters: Kaede

-Kaede (楓) is Kikyo's younger sister that assisted her with various tasks, such as gathering herbs or holding her quiver of arrows.
-After Kikyo's death, Kaede became an unusually strong shrine priestess in her own right and defends the village against demons.
-Kaede lost her right eye sometime during her life and wears an eyepatch over it.
+Kaede (楓) is Kikyo's younger sister who assisted her with various tasks, such as gathering herbs or holding her quiver of arrows.
+After Kikyo's death, Kaede became an unusually strong shrine priestess in her own right and defended the village against demons.
+Kaede lost her right eye and wears an eyepatch over it.
 Supplementary information states that she "lost her elder sister and her eye in an incident fifty years ago."

 Myoga

-Myoga (冥加, Myōga) is a flea demon in service to Toga who was assigned to guard Tetsusaiga's resting place before it was acquired by Inuyasha, accompanying him and later Moroha while providing them intel on topics that include current events and foes.
-He tends to run and hide during fights despite being a loyal retainer, his presence being a tell-sign of no present danger.
-Myoga enjoys drinking demon blood, and actually saves Inuyasha's life at one point by drinking a spider demon's venom out of his blood.
+Myoga (冥加, Myōga) is a flea demon in service to Toga who was assigned to guard Tetsusaiga's resting place before Inuyasha acquired it, accompanying him and later Moroha while providing them intel on topics that include current events and foes.
+He tends to run and hide during fights despite being a loyal retainer, his presence being a telltale sign of no present danger.
+Myoga enjoys drinking demon blood and actually saves Inuyasha's life at one point by drinking a spider demon's venom out of his blood.